A fragrant gem of the Amazon rainforest, rosewood oil uplifts the mood and gives a touch of rarity to Lush perfumes.

 Where do we get it, then?

-Situated in North-East Peru, our supplier encourages local farmers to grow rosewood in addition to their existing plantations (usually pineapple and yucca), using agroforestry methods.
+- Peru - On another side of the rainforest, in North-East Peru, our other supplier encourages local farmers to grow rosewood in addition to their existing plantations (usually pineapple and yucca), also using agroforestry methods.
 The fragrant trees provide them with a fixed income and promote forest conservation.
 Starting in 2016, they now work with over 100 farmers in 6 communities around Tamshiyacu.
 In 2020 they had given farmers approximately 40,000 saplings to grow on their land.
 They use tree trunks but they’re cut (at least) 1 metre above the ground to allow the trees to grow back.

 What are the benefits of rosewood oil?